wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 * **Captcha Gastronomica**

 Additionally, when the **Anti-Spam Filter** of the plugin is active, **all spam-related Comments and E-mails are blocked, and are not sent to you**.
-This saves you time by automatically stopping these annoying spam-related Comments and E-mails from cluttering your Wordpress installation.
+This saves you time by automatically stopping these annoying spam Comments and E-mails from cluttering your Wordpress installation.

-You can create your own **Custom Anti-Spam Filter List** to block all spam-related Comments from being sent to you.
+You can create your own **Custom Anti-Spam Filter List** to block all spam Comments from being sent to you.
 You can enter as many spam-related keywords or phrases as you like.
 This gives you complete control over which Comments are blocked.
+You have the option of filtering any of the Comment Form elements for spam, including Name, E-mail, URL, and Comment/Message.